sparkflows/sparkflows-docs/docs/user-guide/data-preparation/data-cleaning.rst

      - This node takes an array of fields and compares rows in those fields.
 If they match fully, then it considers it a match.
 From the matches, it would randomly take one row and drop the rest.
    * - Remove Unwanted Characters
      - This node removes unwanted characters.
-   * - Remove Unwanted Characters Multiple
+   * - Remove Unwanted Characters Advanced
      - This node removes unwanted characters from multiple columns.

 Drop Rows With Null
 ----------------------------------------

-Below is a sample workflow which contains ``Drop Rows With Null`` processor in Fire Insights.
-It demonstrates the usage of ``Drop Rows With Null`` node to remove rows having null value in columns.
+Below is a sample workflow which contains Drop Rows With Null processor in Fire Insights.
+It demonstrates the usage of Drop Rows With Null node to remove rows having null value in columns.

 It does the following processing of data:

 *	Reads incoming dataset.
-*	Remove rows from incoming dataset having Null value in columns using ``Drop Rows With Null`` processor.
+*	Remove rows from incoming dataset having Null value in columns using Drop Rows With Null processor.
 * 	Output data is printed using the Print node.

 **Drop Rows with Null Node Sample workflow**